6th Society of Composers & Lyricists Awards

 The 6th Society of Composers & Lyricists Awards recognized the best in music in films, television productions and interactive media of 2024.
 The ceremony was hosted by Colin Hay and took place on February 12, 2025, at the Skirball Cultural Center, Los Angeles, California.

 The nominees were announced on December 18, 2024.
 French musical drama film Emilia Pérez led the nominations with three, followed by the television series Shōgun, The Lord of the Rings: The Rings of Power, Masters of the Air and Palm Royale, with two nominations each.

 British composer Harry Gregson-Williams and English filmmaker Ridley Scott received the Spirit of Collaboration Award, while American composer Jeff Beal was presented with the Jury Award.

 Winners and nominees

-Winners will be listed first and in bold.
+Winners are listed first and in bold.